A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs: Application: miscible flow model

-There are two possible explanations for why the algorithm in Section \ref{sec:local-mass-bal-model} fails to converge for hexahedral meshes: Firstly, compared to the Cartesian mesh, the volume of the injection cell, and each of the cells around it, is less than 40\% of the average volume of all the cells in the mesh.
-Since these cells are already small to begin with, tracing them backwards will lead to trace back regions which are much smaller, and hence will be more prone to errors.
+There are two possible explanations for why the algorithm in Section \ref{sec:local-mass-bal-model} fails to converge for hexahedral meshes: Firstly, compared to the Cartesian mesh, the volume of the injection cell, and each of the cells around it (around 700 to 1000 square units), is much smaller than the volume of the other cells in the mesh (on average, 2000 square units).
+Since these cells are already small to begin with, tracking them backwards will lead to traceback regions which are much smaller, and hence will be more prone to errors.
 Taking $\Delta t = 36$ days, the expected volume of the traceback region of the injection cell $e^{-\alpha}|C_+| \approx 1e-04$ square units, which is only around 1e-08\% of the total volume.
 This gives us an idea that taking a smaller time step might be able to mitigate these errors; however, even taking a much smaller time step of $\Delta t = 1$ day, there is still no convergence.
-Due to this, we conclude that it is caused by the second possibility, i.e. for hexahedral meshes, \eqref{eq:approx-loc-vol-cons} does not give a good approximation of the local volume constraint for the cells traced back into the injection cell.
+Due to this, we conclude that it is caused by the second possibility, i.e. for hexahedral meshes, \eqref{eq:approx-loc-vol-cons} does not give a good approximation of the local volume constraint for the cells tracked back into the injection cell.
 This can be seen more clearly upon comparing Figure \ref{fig:Hexa-ELLAM-adj} (left and right).
 Without enforcing \eqref{eq:approx-loc-vol-cons}, the solution seems to behave better.
-Actually, upon implementation of \eqref{eq:approx-loc-vol-cons}, the local volume constraint is satisfied on the cells which are not traced back either into injection or into production cells.
+Actually, upon implementation of \eqref{eq:approx-loc-vol-cons}, the local volume constraint is satisfied on the cells which are not tracked back either into injection or into production cells.
 Having eliminated the local mass balance errors from these cells, they accumulate onto the cells near the injection cell.
-Since \eqref{eq:approx-loc-vol-cons} does not give a good approximation, the accumulated error around this region do not spread and cancel out properly, and hence severely distorts the quality of the numerical solution.
-Contrary to the HMM--ELLAM, due to the absence of \eqref{eq:approx-loc-vol-cons}, this problem is not as severe with the GEM scheme, and can be solved by taking a slightly smaller time step of $\Delta t = 18$.
+Since \eqref{eq:approx-loc-vol-cons} does not give a good approximation, the accumulated error around this region does not spread and cancel out properly, and hence severely distorts the quality of the numerical solution.
+Contrary to the HMM--ELLAM, due to the absence of \eqref{eq:approx-loc-vol-cons}, this problem is not as severe with the GEM scheme, and can be solved by taking a smaller time step of $\Delta t = 18$.

 With the exception of the case for which ELLAM is adjusted with the local volume constraint \eqref{eq:approx-loc-vol-cons}, the amount of oil recovered from all three schemes are comparable, as they are within 2\% of each other.
 Upon comparing the mass balance errors, we note that the HMM--GEM (0.74\%) outperforms the HMM--MMOC (1.82\%), and is in the same range as the best HMM--ELLAM implementation (0.31\%).
 This example shows that, on non-Cartesian meshes, due to the absence of \eqref{eq:approx-loc-vol-cons}, the HMM--GEM is able to provide a better-looking solution, with reduced overshoots and acceptable mass conservation properties, compared to the HMM--ELLAM method.
 Moreover, the HMM--GEM conserves mass better than the HMM--MMOC.